awordai/aword/README.md

 AWORD_SLACK_APP_TOKEN
 ```

-### Main configuration options
+### Primary Configuration Parameters

-Configuration files are searched for in the following directories, in this order:
+Configuration files will be sourced from these locations in the specified order:

-1. The current directory;
+1. Current directory
-2. The content of the `AWORD_CONFIG_DIR` environment variable;
+2. Value specified in `AWORD_CONFIG_DIR` environment variable
 3. `~/.aword/`

-The file `config.ini` file defines the following configuration options:
+Refer to `config.ini` for specific configuration details:

 ```ini
 [cache]